JohanPlAr/banking-churnometer/README.md

 * We suspect midage customers are more likely to Churn
 - Run Customer Base Churn Study and produce relevant plots

-## The rationale to map the business requirements to the Data Visualizations and ML tasks
+## Rationale to map the business requirements to the Data Visualizations and ML tasks
 * Business requirement 1: Correlation study and data visualization
 - As a client I want to inspect the Customer data so that I can get an idea of which variables are important for the churning.
 - As a client I want to display a heatmap of the spearman correlation coefficients so that I can order the variables by importance concerning churn.